 Here you can enjoy a walk to the enchanting Fairy Pools or stroll on the beautiful sandy beach.
 The 13th century home of the Clan McLeod, Dunvegan Castle, is also a popular attraction and Talisker malt whisky distillery offers tours and a chance to taste the famous ‘water of life’.
 Both Dunvegan and Talisker are primarily wet-weather options, useful because of Skye's famously changeable weather!

 After returning to the mainland we drive past the Five Sisters of Kintail, a high mountain ridge rising steeply from sea level.
 The five distinctly pointed summits are a well known landmark.
 Next stop is famous Loch Ness - Scotland’s legendary lake and home to the elusive monster!

-We have lunch in the picturesque village of Fort Augustus, where you will have time to walk by the shores of the loch or along the canal and lock system built by Thomas Telford in the early 1800s.
+At the picturesque village of Fort Augustus you will have time to take a stroll at Loch Ness and along the canal and lock system built by Thomas Telford in the early 1800s.

 The Wee Red Bus at Strathfillan

 We continue through Fort William to perhaps the most famous of all Scotland’s glens, Glen Coe.
 This narrow valley is where the bloody massacre of the MacDonalds took place in 1692, one of the most notorious acts in Scotland’s long and violent history.